Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack: Filming

-Principal photography began on May 11, 2001, in Studio 1 at Toho Studios.
-The first two scenes filmed were the encounters with the frozen Ghidorah, for which a set was created to depict the interior of a cave; Yukijirō Hotaru's scene at the location was shot on the first day, with Hideyo Amamoto's shot the following day.
-At the start of photography, Kaneko expressed on-set that he felt "One difference between Toho and Daiei is the quality of the sets.
-On Gamera, we had little money, so I had to film on location.
-At Toho, with over twice the budget, I can have sets built to order."
+Main filming, referred to as the "crank in" in the Japanese film industry, officially commenced on May 11, 2001, in Studio 1 at Toho Studios.
+(Note: Attributed to multiple references:) Production was handled by Toho's subsidiary Toho Pictures, which operated from the Toho Studios lot.
+The first two scenes filmed at Toho Studios were the encounters with the frozen King Ghidorah, for which a set was created to depict the interior of a cave; Hotaru's scene at the location was shot on the first day, with Amamoto's shot the following day.
+At the start of production, Kaneko noted the contrast with his earlier Gamera films, commenting that Toho's over-twice larger budget allowed for more elaborate built sets rather than heavy reliance on location work.
+GMKs budget was reported at (approximately in 2001).